rent-anything-nepal/backend/INSPIRATION.md

 Fast-forward to today, four years into my post-bachelors life in Kathmandu, the room search dilemma persists.
 In a bustling city like Kathmandu, going door-to-door is nearly impossible, especially for those without extensive connections.
 The risk of falling prey to expensive hostels or other mediums is ever-present.

-In a bid to alleviate these challenges, I am thrilled to share that I am working on RentAnything Service in Nepal, with a primary focus on accommodation.
+In a bid to alleviate these challenges, I am thrilled to share that I am working on RentShare Service in Nepal, with a primary focus on accommodation.
 Recognizing the transient nature of people in big cities, the need for reliable rental services is more pressing than ever.

 While a few online services exist, they are often outdated and costly.
 My vision is to offer a completely free, secure, and open-source product.
 I am exploring the possibility of integrating ad services to treat our hardworking developers to a virtual coffee.